03rd Dec 2023

 The Cliff House Hotel, Co Waterford

-Only available on the first three Saturdays in December, you’ll have to act fast if you want to bag a reservation for The Cliff House Hotel’s festive Afternoon Tea.
+Festive Afternoon Tea at The Cliff House Hotel is only available on December 2nd, 9th and 16th this year, so you’ll have to act fast if you want to bag a reservation.
 Overlooking Ardmore Bay, it’s arguably one of the country’s most picturesque setups and is worth booking in for the stunning views alone.
-A must for sea-lovers.
+A must for sea lovers.

 The Hardiman, Co Galway

-A “symphony of gentle indulgence”, The Hardiman’s festive Afternoon Tea comprises an array of seasonal sandwiches (smoked turkey and cranberry aioli or honey baked ham and Irish cheddar, for example), scones, mince pies and even some dainty miniature desserts for good measure too.
-The famous Galway Christmas markets are also already in full swing just across the way on Eyre Square, so, the City of Tribes is the place to be.
+A “symphony of gentle indulgence”, The Hardiman’s festive Afternoon Tea comprises an array of seasonal sandwiches (smoked turkey and cranberry aioli or honey-baked ham and Irish cheddar, for example), scones, mince pies and even some dainty miniature desserts for good measure too.
+The famous Galway Christmas markets are also already in full swing just across the way on Eyre Square, so, the City of Tribes is the place to be this festive season.

 InterContinental, Co Dublin

 Created by the hotel’s award-winning chefs especially for the Christmas season, festive Afternoon Tea at the InterContinental is a longstanding tradition loved by both locals and visitors alike.
-Choose to enjoy yours in the luxurious Lobby Lounge or in the beautiful Reading Room, their offering is a unique take on the classic and while you’ll find most of the traditional aspects, there are a few more imaginative additions too – orange and fruit scones, for one.
-Launching this December.
+Choose to enjoy yours in the luxurious Lobby Lounge or in the beautiful Reading Room, their offering is a unique take on the classic and while you’ll find most of the traditional aspects, there are a few more imaginative additions too – a panettone brandy snap, for one.

 Bushmills Inn, Co Antrim